-For most parents, an electric food maker is a no-brainer.
-The best machines are all-in-ones to make your life substantially easier.
+For most parents, electric machines are a no-brainer.
+The best baby food makers are all-in-ones to make your life substantially easier.
 They can puree, steam, reheat, and defrost.

 This all said it's important to recognize that manual food makers have some benefits.
 If you're in need of something travel-friendly or you already have a steamer, then a manual grinder may be a good option.
 These devices are simple, so expect a small price tag (another pro for thrifty parents).

 Ease of use is Essential

 You want a device that's easy to set up and does everything quickly.
 This means that the instructions in an owner's manual should be straightforward.
 It should be a breeze to assemble.
 You don't want to start cursing every time in front of your kid when you have to put it together.
 If a device is well designed, then you should be able to start using it intuitively (think of Apple product, for example).
 The best food makers require you to perform only a few steps to prepare a meal for your kid.

 Look for a Powerful Baby Food Maker With Large Capacity

 You don't want to buy an expensive baby food maker just to discover big lumps in the food.
 That's what's your one-dollar manual masher is for, right?
 The whole process may also take too long for your taste.